-- Four hours ELEMENTARY GERMAN 101.
+- 101. ELEMENTARY GERMAN Four hours

 Pronunciation, elementary grammar and composition.
+Graded readings.

-Graded readings. - 102.
-ELEMENTARY GERMAN Continuation of 101. - INTERMEDIATE GERMAN 201.
+- 102. ELEMENTARY GERMAN Four hours

+Continuation of 101.

+- 201. Intermediate German Three hours

 Selected prose readings.
-Grammar review, composition, and collateral reading reports.
-Prerequisite: 101 and 102. - Three hours INTERMEDIATE GERMAN 202.
+Grammar review, composition, and

+collateral reading reports.
+Prerequisite: 101 and 102.

+- 202. Intermediate German Three hours

 More advanced readings in prose and/or poetry.
 Grammar review and composition continued.
 Collateral reading reports.

 Prerequisite: 201. - 301.
+CLASSICISM Three hours

-CLASSICISM The origins of the classical ideal during the seventeenth and early eighteenth ceuturies.
+The origins of the classical ideal during the seventeenth and early eighteenth ceuturies.
 Readings from Klopstock, Lessing, Goethe, and Schiller.
 Prerequisite for either semester: 202.

-Not offered in 1953-54. - 302.
-CLASSICISM Continuation of 301.
-Not offered in 1953-54. - 303.
-ROMANTICISM
+- 302. CLASSICISM Three hours

+Continuation of 301.

+- 303. Romanticism

 The literary theory and philosophical-religious basis of the German romantic movement as reflected in representative works of both the earlier and later Romanticists.
 Prerequisite: 202.
-Not offered in 1953-54.

-304. REALISM Three hours

-- Readings in the literary prose of the latter half of the nineteenth century.
+Not offered in 1954-55. - Realism Readings in the literary prose of the latter half of the nineteenth century.
 A survey of the intellectual and cultural changes immediately preceding this era and an analysis of some literary works characteristic of the period.
 Prerequisite: 202.
-Not offered in 1953-54. - Three hours EARLY NINETEENTH CENTURY DRAMA 305.A comprehensive study of the lives and works of leading German dramatists of the early nineteenth century.
+Not offered in 1954-55. - 305.
+EARLY NINETEENTH CENTURY DRAMA Three hours A comprehensive study of the lives and works of leading German dramatists of the early nineteenth century.
 Assigned readings.
 Papers on related subjects.
-Prerequisite: 202. - LATER NINETEENTH CENTURY DRAMA Three hours A study of Hebbel and Hauptmann and their times.
-Assigned 306. readings and reports.
-Prerequisites: 202 and 303. - SCIENTIFIC GERMAN 320.
+Prerequisite: 202.
+Not offered in 1954-55. - 306.
+LATER NINETEENTH CENTURY DRAMA Three hours A study of Hebbel and Hauptmann and their times.
+Assigned reading and reports.
+Prerequisites: 202 and 303.
+Not offered in 1954-55. - 320.
+Scientific German